 The Academic Calendar lists the final exam period.
 After the first few weeks of class, the Registrar's Office will publish the Final Exam Schedule.
 In order to protect students from timing conflicts, all final exams must be given during the designated times.
-Any faculty member wishing to reschedule a final exam must have the permission of the Academic Dean.
+Any faculty member wishing to reschedule a final exam must have the permission of the Dean of Academic Affairs.